1,000+ Opportunities

 S. concerning the Personal Data Act and Sections 10 -4-8 to 10 -4-10, inclusive, of the Regulations of Connecticut State Agencies promulgated there under are hereby incorporated by

-Based on current listing details, eligibility includes: Connecticut schools participating in the National School Lunch Program.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Connecticut schools participating in the National School Lunch Program.
+Confirm the full requirements in the official notice before applying.